avalynndev/animunet/README.md

 Navbar ✅

 Main ❌ - 50%
-- need to fix card ui, add banner and continue watching..
+- need to make a better title font, add banner and continue watching..
-- add another name option and TV/Mov option
+- include TV/Movie in anime card

 Info ❌ - 70%
 - recommended anime and related anime (sequel and stuf)